peter88213/nvhelp-en/source/scap_novx/index.rst

 Mark major characters
 ~~~~~~~~~~~~~~~~~~~~~

-Either apply the "Major character" style, if any, via context menu,
+Either apply the "MajorCharacter" style, if any, via context menu,
 or tick the big red field above the text color swatch in the Inspector.

 Mark minor characters
 ~~~~~~~~~~~~~~~~~~~~~

-Either apply the "Minor character" style, if any, via context menu, or tick the big purple field above the text color swatch in the Inspector.
+Either apply the "MinorCharacter" style, if any, via context menu, or tick the big purple field above the text color swatch in the Inspector.